yytechplayer/yytechplayer.github.io/Diary.md

 We do not collect your personal information.

 Our products will ask you to obtain the following authorization during normal operation:

 Storage: Enter the storage space of your device for reading and managing data

+Notifications: Send you notifications if you use the Reminder in this app

 The above authorizations are necessary, otherwise the related functions of the product may not be able to operate as designed.